-This tutorial shows you how to load streaming data into Druid using HTTP push via Tranquility Server.
+This tutorial shows you how to load streaming data into Apache Druid (incubating) using HTTP push via Tranquility Server.

 Tranquility Server allows a stream of data to be pushed into Druid using HTTP POSTs.